 1.7.
-EXECUTION (INSTALLATION, CONSTRUCTION) QUALITY:
+EXECUTION (INSTALLATION, CONSTRUCTION) QUALITY

-1.7.1.
+- 1.7.1.
 Apply and install all items in accordance with manufacturer's written instructions.
-Refer conflicts between the manufacturer's instructions and the contract drawings and specifications to the Consultant for resolution.

-1.7.2.
-Provide complete layout drawings required by Paragraph SUBMITTALS below.
+Refer conflicts between the manufacturer's instructions and the contract drawings and specifications to the Consultant for resolution. - 1.7.2.
+Provide complete layout drawings, schematics, diagrams, sections, notes and specifications as required to allow for competitive bidding and construction.
 Do not commence construction work on any system until the layout drawings have been approved.